-The average fee for the BFA program is INR 30k to INR 3 lakh.
+The average fee for the BFA course is INR 30k to INR 3 lakh.
 After graduation from the BFA course, the average salary is INR 3 lakh to INR 6 lakh per annum.

 LLD stands for Doctor of Law.
 It is a doctoral degree course in law pursued after completing a master's or PhD degree.
 LLD can last from 3 to five years and involve topics related to subjects chosen by students.

-LLD includes research methodologies, the significance of legal research, jurisdiction, etc. To become eligible for the LLD program, students must obtain 50% marks in the qualifying exams by a recognised university.
+LLD includes research methodologies, the significance of legal research, jurisdiction, etc. To become eligible for the LLD course, students must obtain 50% marks in the qualifying exams by a recognised university.

-The average fee for the LLD program is INR 12k to INR 50 lakh.
-After completing the LLD program, the average salary is INR 20 lakh to INR 25 lakh per annum.
+The average fee for the LLD course is INR 12k to INR 50 lakh.
+After completing the LLD course, the average salary is INR 20 lakh to INR 25 lakh per annum.
 Students can find jobs as law professors, general counselors, law researchers, etc.

 A Diploma in Cyber Law or DCL is a 6-month to 1-year long course that can be pursued after class 12th.
 This course teaches the students about cyber laws and issues related to cybercrime.